-This particularly happens, when using DirectSqlAccessor, and for example DB log get full
+This particularly happens, when using DirectSqlAccessor and e.g. DB log gets full

 System.InvalidOperationException occurred